calebsmith2013/audited/README.md

 **Audited** (previously acts_as_audited) is an ORM extension that logs all changes to your models.
 Audited also allows you to record who made those changes, save comments and associate models related to the changes.
 Audited works with Rails 3.

-## This version was forked to support rails 4 users who still use strong params - Caleb Smith

 ## Supported Rubies

 Audited supports and is [tested against](http://travis-ci.org/collectiveidea/audited) the following Ruby versions: